PAGERoot/PAGE-Root-Manual/index.md

 ## CellSet2PAGER

-The first step in the analysis is to transform the output data from CellSet into an RSML file that can be read by PAGE-Root.
+The first step in the analysis is to transform the output data from CellSet into an RSML file that can be read by PAGER.

 The CellSet data should be organised in separated Excell files, one per genotype.
 Each repetition of the genotype will be contained in a different sheet of the file.
 And example of CellSet output file can be [found here](/docs/cellset.xlsx).